lianos/moin-mule/README.rst

         file selection dialogue.
     iii.
 Submit the form

-Rinse wash and repeat *for all of the files you wan to upload* to the page.
+Rinse wash and repeat *for all of the files you want to upload* to the page.
 Often times I've found myself wanting to upload a chunk of files all at the same time and this process gets frustrating rather quickly.
 This is what gave birth to `mule`.